 Bohnice Pet Cemetery

 This may sound odd, but there is something interesting about visiting cemeteries, especially abroad.
 They say something about the culture.
-And I love pets.
+And I love pets, especially dogs.
 Currently I do not have any pets myself but my whole work life is dedicated to their wellbeing.
 I understand how devastating it can be when you lose a pet.
 How beautiful that in Prague there is a special pet cemetery that you can visit?
 An odd yet unique and touching place.